 - Consult the Calendar.
 Check the monthly calendar of activities and select a few to attend with your loved one.
 Attending a concert, game, religious service or another activity can relieve the stress of wondering what to do and say when you visit.
 Plus, your loved one will enjoy sharing this experience with you.

 - Play Games.
 Playing card and board games or tossing a bean bag while talking relieves family members of worrying about new discussion topics and awkward silences.
 Using our hands can allow us to relax, conversation flows more smoothly and periods of silence are easier to endure.

 - Get Out and About.
 The opportunity to experience a different environment, even if it’s within a care community, is a welcome activity for most elders.
 Take a walk through the halls or outside the buildings.
 Enjoy the artwork and nature that surrounds you at NewBridge.

 - TLC.
 If your grandmother loved having her nails and hair done when she was younger, consider doing this together while you visit.
 As we age, dexterity is adversely affected and a steady pair of hands is often welcome.
 My Grandma never turned down a bonus hand massage when I gave her a manicure.

 - Pet Therapy.
 Pets have a wonderful way of bringing joy.
 Even if your visit must be outside the doors of the residence, it will most likely be a meaningful and memorable experience for your loved one to engage with any pet.
 Contact security for more information about visiting pets.

 Make the most of visits with your loved ones by bringing and doing memorable things.
 Need more ideas?
-Hebrew Rehabilitation Center in Roslindale and on the NewBridge campus has experienced social workers.
-Call us today and we’ll be happy to help with your senior care challenges.
+Hebrew Rehabilitation Center in Roslindale and on the NewBridge campus have experienced social workers.
+Contact us today and we’ll be happy to help with your senior care challenges.